VainlyStrain/Vailyn/README.md

 To perform the bruteforce attack in phase 2, you need to specify 2 dictionaries:
 * FIL, containing filenames only (e.g. index.php)
 * PATH, containing directory names only.
 Note that each directory entry MUST end with a "/".
-Also, Vailyn will handle directory permutation for you, so you'll need only single directories in a row.
+Also, Vailyn will handle directory permutation for you, so you'll need only single directories in a line.

 #### Phase 1